 It’s important to note that the GIA does not grade lab grown diamonds as strictly as mined diamonds.
 An article from National Jeweler goes into more detail on the reasons.

-Essentially, GIA does not view these diamonds as having the same color range as natural diamonds.
+Essentially, GIA does not view these diamonds as having the same color range as the natural ones.
 Therefore, they don’t believe that they can be graded on the same scale.
 They will still grade the diamonds, but not on the same level as mined ones.

 To better understand the value of these diamonds, we need to first understand how they are made.
-Labs use two different methods to create diamonds.
+Labs use two different methods when reproducing the natural growth cycle.

 Both methods use a small sliver of real diamond in their processes.
 This piece is called a seed.
-Chemistry and Physics play a major part in the growth of these diamonds.
+Chemistry and Physics play a major part in the growth of these man made diamonds.